ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

   specificity >= C. In other words, pop all concepts more specific than C, since C could represent the start of a new concept hierarchy.

-Thus the section tagger pushes concepts onto the stack as they get more specific.
-It pops concepts from the stack if they are more specific than the most recently recognized concept.
+Thus the section tagger pushes concept C onto the stack if it is more specific than concept T. It pops concepts from the stack until concept T is at the same level of specificity (or less specific) than C. The concepts in the stack represent the full set of open concept scopes at any stage of processing.

 Concept Ambiguity Resolution
 ----------------------------